 Points of interest: Blue Bottle Coffee, Arlequin Wine Merchant, Patricia’s Green

-Next stop on your Private San Francisco tour is Alamo Square…
+Next stop on your Private San Francisco tour is The painted ladies at Alamo Square

 It’s great to stop by San Francisco’s most famous Victorian homes, the seven sisters.
 Also known as Post Card Row, Painted Ladies.
 It was the backdrop for tv shows such as Full House, One Day at A Time.
-It provides a great view of the city behind the seven Victorians.
+It provides a great view of the San Francisco skyline behind the seven Victorians.

 Points of Interest: Seven Sisters (Painted Ladies)